How to Cook Broccoflower

 What Does Broccoflower Look Like?

 There are two green-tinted cauliflower-ish vegetables you might see labeled broccoflower.
 One looks essentially like a head of regular white cauliflower that has been dyed a vivid green.
-The other, usually a brighter green, has a spiky pyramid-like appearance (see above), and the florets themselves are also pointy in shape.
+The other looks like a pointy green cauliflower, usually a brighter hue, with a spiky pyramid-like appearance (see above), and florets that are also jagged in shape.
 This is also known as Romenesco Broccoli, or Roman Cauliflower.

 What Does Broccoflower Taste Like?